DevCycleHQ/devcycle-docs/docs/best-practices/security/compromised-keys.md

 - Reputation damage due to security breaches

 To prevent these risks, it is essential to keep your SDK keys secure and manage them according to the best practices outlined in our **[SDK Key Security and GitHub Secret Scanning](/best-practices/security/api-keys-secret-scanning)** documentation.
+Server SDK Keys are considered especially high risk in a leak context - as they authorize requests to the environment's full configuration - which may expose targeting rules, or features/variations that are not released yet.

 ## **How and when to rotate an SDK Key**